EXCLUSIVE-Tenet furloughs 10% of workforce due to coronavirus cutbacks

 April 15 (Reuters) - Hospital operator Tenet Healthcare Corp THC.N has put around 10% of its workforce on furlough due to a reduction in elective surgeries and other services brought about by the coronavirus outbreak, according to a letter sent to employees on Wednesday.

-Employees on furlough include those in certain administrative support jobs and corporate office jobs as well as healthcare workers involved in elective care procedures such as knee replacements and routine colonoscopies.
+Most of the furloughed employees are in administrative support jobs and corporate office jobs, while less than a third are workers involved in elective care procedures such as knee replacements and routine colonoscopies.

+Shares of Tenet, which confirmed the contents of the letter, fell nearly 6 percent.

+The Dallas-based company operates 65 hospitals and about 500 other healthcare facilities, including ambulatory surgery centers.

 "All of our ambulatory centers and certain hospital units which were not needed for this crisis have been closed or significantly ramped down," Tenet Chief Executive Officer Ron Rittenmeyer said in the letter reviewed by Reuters and reported here for the first time.